What Does the Liver Do? Understanding Its Key Functions

-The liver is one of the most vital and versatile organs in the human body.
-Tucked beneath your rib cage on the right side, it is the body’s largest internal organ.
-Spongy and about the size of a football, the liver performs life-sustaining functions that the body needs to thrive.1,2
+The liver — often referred to as the hepatic organ — is one of the most vital and versatile organs in the human body.
+Tucked beneath your right rib cage, it is the body's largest internal organ.
+Spongy and about the size of a football, the liver performs life-sustaining liver functions that the body needs to thrive.1,2

 Anatomy of the liver

-The average size of the liver depends on a person’s height and weight.
-But typically, it weighs about 3 pounds in an adult.1-3
+The average size of the liver depends on a person's height and weight.
+Typically, it weighs about 3 pounds in an adult.1-3

 The liver has 2 main sections, also called lobes: the larger right lobe and the smaller left lobe.
 These lobes are further divided into smaller segments.
 Each has its own blood supply.1-3

 The liver receives blood from 2 vital sources: the hepatic artery and the hepatic portal vein.
 These carry blood to the liver.
-Without this blood flow, the liver would not be able to perform its many functions.1-3
+Without this blood flow, the liver could not carry out its many essential hepatic functions.1-3

 The liver performs over 500 essential functions that keep your body running smoothly.
 Here are just a few.1-3